 Camp Dance, Carnival Night, Fancy Dinner

 Each night camp has the best entertainment!
 Dancing?
 Oh yeah – we’ve got that.
 There are line dances, wheelchair dances, and dances for everyone.
 Fun music, party atmosphere and lots of laughs!
-Want the fun of a fancy restaurant from the comfort of your own camp?
-We’ll plate and bring you your food and transform the dining hall into our own 5-star experience!
-And then in the blink of an eye, suddenly we’re at the fair playing your favorite carnival games for prizes!
+Then in the blink of an eye, suddenly we’re at the fair playing your favorite carnival games for prizes!
 We’ve got something for everyone.